3.6. Include packages in build

 These commands install/un-install sets of packages:

-Installing or un-installing a package works by simply copying files back and forth between the main src directory and sub-directories with the package name (e.g. src/KSPACE, src/USER-ATC), so that the files are included or excluded when LAMMPS is built.
+Installing or un-installing a package for the make based build process works by simply copying files back and forth between the main source directory src and the sub-directories with the package name (e.g. src/KSPACE, src/USER-ATC), so that the files are included or excluded when LAMMPS is built.
+Only source files in the src folder will be compiled.

 The following make commands help manage files that exist in both the src directory and in package sub-directories.
 You do not normally need to use these commands unless you are editing LAMMPS files or are installing a patch downloaded from the LAMMPS web site.